Tricks to Canyoneering the Zion Subway

 As this was my first time canyoneering, this post will give a beginner’s perspective on canyoneering the Subway (from the top-down) at Zion National Park.
 If you have never canyoneered the Subway (or anything), then this post will give you an idea of what surprises to expect and how to prep.

 Note for those interested in canyoneering: Canyoneering seems like an intimidating sport to get into (especially since it requires specific gear and training), but the Subway is the perfect place to get your first taste of it!
 If you can hike long distances, rappel and gather the appropriate gear – you are all set!
-Still intimidated?
-The first time you go you can hire a guide (there are plenty of them down near Zion): they should also have gear for you to use.

 Where to stay: Zach and I love staying at airbnb locations!
 If you sign up for a free account through the image below, you can get $27 free travel credit!

 Be warned that all of these photos are compliments of my iPhone.
 (I wasn’t willing to take my Canon in the canyon on my first trip.)

 1. BACKCOUNTRY PERMIT: The first thing to note about the Subway is that you will need a backcountry permit, and you will need to apply for this permit at least three months before you hope to go.
 The permit system is based on a lottery (luck of the draw) so you won’t always get approved.
 I hear you can also apply last minute or show up hoping someone has canceled, but I wouldn’t bank on it.
 To get your backcountry permit for the Subway, click here.